 Tribune Co.
-(TRB), the publisher scheduled to begin a hearing June 7 for approval of its reorganization plan, got a ruling clarifying some disputes over the order in which creditors will receive distributions from the two trusts created in the plan to bring lawsuits.
+(TRB:US), the publisher scheduled to begin a hearing June 7 for approval of its reorganization plan, got a ruling clarifying some disputes over the order in which creditors will receive distributions from the two trusts created in the plan to bring lawsuits.

 In a decision yesterday, U.S. Bankruptcy Judge Kevin J. Carey in Wilmington, Delaware, answered some of the questions left after his rulings in September and December, when he described how Tribune’s assets and lawsuit recoveries should be distributed.
 In his September decision, Carey said neither of the competing reorganization plans could be approved.
 At the time, he ruled that the Tribune plan, with modifications, would be easiest to win ultimate approval.